kprakhar27/kprakhar27.github.io/_site/README.md

 ### Smart Beekeeping - _Smart monitoring system for beekeeping farms in India using IoT and Data Science_
 **Team Member**
 Helping design a prototype Android app using the Flutter framework to showcase the concept to Indian beekeepers.
-### Heart Health - _Heart Failiure Prediction App_
+### Heart Health - _Heart Failure Prediction App_
 **Project Leader**
-Ongoing project to create a web app which will take certain parameters as input from user and predict the probability of heart failiure for the person.
+Ongoing project to create a web app which will take certain parameters as input from user and predict the probability of heart failure for the person.

 <hr>